 Primary Care Antimicrobial Policy

-Guide to prescribing for the treatment of infections commonly encountered in general practice.
+The local (North East sector) policy has been replaced by a Greater Manchester policy.
+This covers prescribing for the treatment of infections commonly encountered in general practice.
 All clinicians are requested to adhere to this guidance.

 Vitamin B12 deficiency